 The City of Westminster Pension Fund is a member of the PLSA, who aim to raise industry standards, share best practice and support members.
 The PLSA works across a range of stakeholders including governments, regulators and parliament to help the implementation of sustainable policies and regulation.
-They represent over 1,300 pension schemes totalling £1.3tn in assets under management, including those in the public and private sectors.
+They represent pension schemes providing retirement income to more than 30m savers, with assets under management totalling £1.3tn, including those in the public and private sectors.